-taxing increments to savings and investment, we actually tax a taxpayer's additions to his/her unexercised power to consume.
+Focus for now only on additions to "the store of property rights" that a taxpayer may accumulate during a relevant period and not on the consumption element of the SHS definition.
+Taxing a taxpayer's increments to savings and investment is equivalent to taxing additions to taxpayer's unexercised power to consume.
 Taxation of income is therefore the taxation of consumption and additional increments to the power to consume.